Foreclosure Defense Lawyer Connecticut

 Chapter 13 Bankruptcy

 Chapter 13 Bankruptcy will allow you to set up a payment plan which you can use as a method to pay off your debt.
-While you’ll need enough money to pay off both your debt and regular mortgage payments, Chapter 13 Bankruptcy can help you prevent second or even third mortgage payments.
+You’ll need enough money to pay off your debt and regular mortgage payments.
+However, Chapter 13 Bankruptcy can help you prevent second or even third mortgage payments.

 One drawback of this type of bankruptcy, however, is that the lender may file a motion to remove the automatic stay.
 If successful then the court can move forward in conducting the sale of your home.
 In this scenario, you may not have enough time to get all your matters into order.

 The best way to prevent a negative outcome when you’re facing foreclosure is to get in touch with our office immediately.
 By working with one of our lawyers you can postpone your foreclosure or prevent it entirely.
 Our team will give you the right legal defense and help you determine the best course of action.